|

 in many variants, including the F-4E (with more powerful

-engines, leading-edge wing slats to improve maneuverability, and 20-mm cannon); the RF-4E
+engines, leading-edge wing slats to improve maneuverability, and a 20-mm cannon); the RF-4E

 (export version designed for tactical reconnaissance); the F-4F